 Jesus stays with Lazarus and his family at Bethany prior to the Passover.
 During a meal given in his honor, Mary anointed Jesus with an expensive perfume (verses 1-8).
 This is a rare story in John since the episode also appears in in Matt 26:6-13 and Mark 14:3-9, and perhaps Luke 7:39-50.
 This is an opportunity to study John’s use of his sources since it would appear that this was a well-known story by the time he wrote his Gospel.

 There are a few differences between John and the Synoptic Gospels.
 In Matthew and Mark we are told that the anointing took place at the home of Simon the Leper and the woman is unidentified (see this post on the story as it appears in Mark).
 In Mark she anoints Jesus’ head, while in John she anoints his feet and wipes them with her hair.
 In John she wipes his feet with her hair, as did the woman in Luke 7.

-It is possible that John has combined two events (Luke 7 and Matt 26/Mark14), or it is possible that Luke has move the event to an earlier point in Jesus’ ministry.
-It seems to me, however, that what Luke records is a different event in the life of Jesus.
-A notorious sinner encounters Jesus and receives forgiveness and acceptance and responds with lavish worship at Jesus’ feet.
+It is possible John has combined two events (Luke 7 and Matthew 26 / Mark14), or it is possible Luke has move the event to an earlier point in Jesus’s ministry.
+It seems to me, however, what Luke records is a different event in the life of Jesus.
+A notorious sinner encounters Jesus and receives forgiveness and acceptance and responds with lavish worship at Jesus’s feet.
 John (Mark and Matthew) record an event just prior to the Passion week in which Mary honors her teacher with a lavish gift which foreshadows his death and burial.
 The obvious objection is the oddity of a woman anointing Jesus twice during his life.